-Before talking about the relevance of TOGAF to Enterprise Architect roles, here are some 101 essential elements first.
+Before talking about the relevance of TOGAF to Enterprise Architect roles, and potentially IT service management (ITSM) pros, here are some 101 essential elements first.

 TOGAF is an enterprise architecture (EA) methodology that offers a high-level framework for developing enterprise software.
 It does this by organizing the development process using a systematic approach that seeks to produce high-quality results.

 According to the Open Group, the intention behind it is:

 - To ensure that a common language is spoken when it comes to enterprise architecture